scolapicchioni/blazor/Lab13/readme.md

 - Add the `Blazored.FluentValidation` NuGet Package to the `PhotoSharingApplication.Frontend.BlazorWebAssembly` project
 - In the `Program` class, locate the `Main` method
-- Register the `PhotoValidator` with the services collection by calling the `AddTransient` method
+- Register the `PhotoValidator` with the services collection by calling the `AddScoped` method
-- Register the `CommentValidator` with the services collection by calling the `AddTransient` method
+- Register the `CommentValidator` with the services collection by calling the `AddScoped` method

 The code should look like this: